Nephrology Conference Schedule - MedHub

-Multidisciplinary weekly conference focusing on the etiology and treatment of immune-mediated kidney disease.
+Multidisciplinary conference focusing on the etiology and treatment of immune-mediated kidney disease.

 Journal Club: monthly - UWMC, HMC, VA

-Provide renal fellows with the opportunity to develop and improve their ability to conduct a critical analysis of data reported in the clinical and basic science literature.
+Providing nephrology fellows the opportunity to develop and improve their ability to conduct a critical analysis of data reported in the clinical and basic science literature.

-Collaborative Renal HLA Pathology Conference to provide a forum to discuss common clinical and scientific interests, including but not limited to AMR, non-HLA- and other immunologic-related kidney disease.
-We review relevant clinical cases and literature and nurture opportunities for collaboration.
+Collaborative HLA Pathology Conference provides a forum to discuss common clinical and scientific interests, including but not limited to AMR, non-HLA and other immunologic-related kidney disease.
+Review of relevant clinical cases and literature to nurture opportunities for collaboration.

 Professor Rounds: weekly - UWMC, HMC, VA

-Provide education involving common and challenging in-and out-patient clinical cases on general nephrology and transplantation.
+Provides education involving common and challenging inpatient and outpatient clinical cases on general nephrology and transplantation.